puneetgkaur/sugar-cordova/README.md

     cordova create "project directory" "project id" "project name"

-this creates a cordova project in current dir\"project directory" as you specify above.
-The project id and name of the project - that is the name of the sugar activity is set using the project name variable.

 ## Add the sugar platform to your project

     cordova platform add sugar

-After this, develop your sugar activity by modifying the project dir\www folder - place where the web app lies.
-Once the modification is through, build the project by following commands.

 ## Building the project

 ### Normal build with no extra toolbox buttons
-When you dont want to add any extra tool button then use the default option and issue the following command :

     cordova build sugar